 About

-[This is written in the third person to make it easier for you to copy if you're writing about me.
-For further background, see my LinkedIn profile, or the 2008 or 2006 versions of this page.
+[This version from 2009 is presented as background only.
+It’s written in the third person to make it easier for you to copy if you’re writing about me.
+For further details, see my LinkedIn profile, or the 2008 or 2006 versions of this page.
 Or look around this website.
 Or just ask. — Stilgherrian]

 Stilgherrian: photo by Trinn (’Pong) Suwannapha, January 2009

-Stilgherrian is writer, broadcaster and consultant based in Sydney, Australia.
-He covers the intersection of technology, politics and media for Crikey, ZDNet Australia, ABC Unleashed, newmatilda.com, his own website and others.
+Stilgherrian is freelance writer and broadcaster who shuttles between Sydney and Bunjaree Cottages near Wentworth Falls in the Blue Mountains.
+He covers the intersection of technology, politics and the media for ZDNet Australia, Crikey, Technology Spectator, CSO Online, the ABC’s Drum Opinion, the Sydney Morning Herald, his own website and others.

-Stilgherrian presents ZDNet Australia’s podcast Patch Monday and his own The 9pm Edict, is a regular on the podcast A Series of Tubes, and produced audio programs for Telstra and IBM Asia-Pacific before the word “podcast” came into use.
+Stilgherrian presents ZDNet Australia’s podcast Patch Monday and his own The 9pm Edict.
+He was previously a regular on the podcast A Series of Tubes, and produced audio programs for Telstra and IBM Asia-Pacific before the word “podcast” came into use.

 Stilgherrian isn’t afraid to call a spade a spade.
 His style is mercurial, quick-wittedly flipping between playful and provocative.
 He’s sometimes offensive, often insightful, and always entertaining.